 Communal areas

-Repair category -
+Repair category N/A

 Notes Not applicable.

 Garages and permanent outbuildings

-Repair category -

-Notes Not applicable.

-Outside areas and boundaries

 Repair category 1

+Notes Normal maintenance will be required to the garage/outbuildings.

-Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Outside areas and boundaries Repair category 1 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+The garden grounds were seen to be well maintained.